tharunteja2009/playwright-demo/README.md

 # Defect or Expected case:
 1. **Pet Not found exception** on Get Pet API for pets created in previous call observed - Not happening every time.
 Some times during execution faced it

+# Report:

-   Successful executiion report availble in folder **playwright-report-api case**
+   1. Successful execution report of API Test is availble in folder **playwright-report-api case**
+   2. Successful execution report of UI Test is availble in folder **playwright-report - shoping cart**

 # Note :